 If you have never worn contact lenses before, Halloween should not be the first time you wear them.
 Experts warn that buying any kind of contact lenses--which are medical devices and regulated as such--without an examination and a prescription from an eye care professional can cause serious eye disorders and infections, which may lead to permanent vision loss.
 Despite the fact that it's illegal to sell decorative contact lenses without a valid prescription, FDA says the lenses are sold on the Internet and in retail shops and salons--particularly around Halloween.

 The decorative lenses make the wearer's eyes appear to glow in the dark, create the illusion of vertical "cat eyes," or change the wearer's eye color.

 "Although unauthorized use of decorative contact lenses is a concern year-round, Halloween is the time when people may be inclined to use them, perhaps as costume accessories," says FDA eye expert Bernard Lepri, O.D., M.S., M.Ed..
 "What troubles us is when they are bought and used without a valid prescription, without the involvement of a qualified eye care professional, or without appropriate follow-up care.
 This can lead to significant risks of eye injuries, including blindness."

-*News Release by U.S. FDA: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (U.S. FDA).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.